 Big Picture Questions

 Big picture questions are about the author’s point of view, the primary purpose of the passage, and the rhetorical strategy of the author.
-These “rhetorical strategy” questions are usually found with paired passages on the SAT.
-They often ask about how two passages relate to one another in terms of argument and author viewpoint.

 Example of a big picture question: